bmaniaes/bmaniaes/README.md

 Front-end web dev. dedicated to learn something new everyday.

 100% self-tought and with an unfinished.
-Today i found much more joy in application development.

 📫 How to reach me: bmaniaes@gmail.com